-• ELEMENTARY/MIDDLE: Unless the reason for arriving late or leaving early is covered under Florida Statute, elementary and middle school students who are chronically tardy or who leave early without an acceptable excuse more than five (5) times in a calendar month or ten (10) times in a 90 day calendar period will be subjected to action as dictated by § 1003.27, Fla.
-Stat.

-If it is determined that the parent is the cause of the chronic tardiness or early check out without an acceptable excuse, then a referral shall be made to the State Attorney's Office.
+- ELEMENTARY/MIDDLE: Unless the reason for arriving late or leaving early is covered under Florida Statute, elementary and middle school students who are chronically tardy or who leave early without an acceptable excuse more than five (5) times in a calendar month or ten (10) times in a 90 day calendar period will be subjected to action as dictated by § 1003.27, Fla.
+Stat. - If it is determined that the parent is the cause of the chronic tardiness or early check out without an acceptable excuse, then a referral shall be made to the State Attorney's Office.
 For the purposes of this policy, tardiness and early check out without an acceptable excuse are seen as violations of § 1003.21, Fla.
-Stat. (compulsory attendance).

-A parent or guardian may appeal an unexcused tardy or unexcused early check out if the parent or guardian has documented proof of a student's chronic illness as a reason for the tardiness or early check out.

-HIGH SCHOOL: A student who arrives to class over 10 minutes after the scheduled beginning time shall be recorded as late.
+Stat. (compulsory attendance). - A parent or guardian may appeal an unexcused tardy or unexcused early check out if the parent or guardian has documented proof of a student's chronic illness as a reason for the tardiness or early check out. - HIGH SCHOOL: A student who arrives to class over 10 minutes after the scheduled beginning time shall be recorded as late.
 Being "late" is equivalent to an unexcused absence.
 A student with four (4) or more unexcused absences and/or lates shall be assigned a grade of "F" for the nine-week marking period for that class (LCS Policy 3.03 Compulsory Attendance (12)(d)6).

-Compulsory Attendance & Truancy
+COMPULSORY ATTENDANCE & TRUANCY

 Florida law (§ 1003.24, Fla.
-Stat.), requires each parent or guardian of a child from five to sixteen years of age to be accountable for their child's school attendance.
+Stat.), requires each parent or guardian of a child who has attained the age of 6 years or who will have attained the age of 6 years by February 1 of any school year or who are older than 6 years of age but who have not attained the age of 16 years, except as otherwise provided, to be accountable for their child's school attendance.
 A student's primary teacher shall report to the principal or their designee if the student is exhibiting a pattern of non-attendance if the student accrues the following: